apjanco/dashboard/README.md

 The points are color-coded by journal.
 This makes it possible to identify clusters of authors that published with a common journal.
 This is a key interest for my researcher.
 I look forward to their feedback on the visualization.
 It is possible to zoom in on a particular cluster to see the names of the authors and the journal on hover.

 My project partner is particularly interested in relationships between texts, authors, and journals.
 Are there differences in the use of words and phrases (lexical features) that clearly distinguish one journal from another?
 In order to visualize these differences, I am using a Python library called [scattertext](https://github.com/JasonKessler/scattertext) by Jason Kessler (see [Kessler 2017](https://arxiv.org/pdf/1703.00565.pdf)).
 The scattertext explorer creates a graph that helps to visualize what features most distinguish a text or category of texts from the rest of the dataset.
 For example, what terms best distinguish texts published in *Novyi mir* (*New World*) as opposed to all other journals?

-As an experiment, I created a script with scattertext that generates a visualization using the full text of articles from the corpus and their journal of publication.
-Scattertext uses [spaCy](https://spacy.io/modelsa) language models.
+As an experiment, I created a script with scattertext that generates a visualization using the full text of articles and their journal of publication.
+Scattertext uses [spaCy](https://spacy.io/modelsa) statistical language models.
 Russian is part of their multi-language model, but in testing, it provided poor results and often treated the text as Serbian or English.
 I found that the [Russian spaCy model from Yuri Baburov](https://github.com/buriy/spacy-ru) was far more accurate.

 Additionally, Scattertext has a very large memory footprint.
 The readme states that scattertext is only for "small-to-medium-sized corpora."
-I was able to process the entire corpus.
+However, I was able to process the entire corpus.
 It took three days using a machine with a 6-core Xeon processor and 64GB of RAM.
 One the first run it ran out of memory, so I created a 2TB swapfile.
 The process used as much as 100GB of memory.
 The end result is a 10GB HTML file which I am not able to load in the browser.

 ```python
 import scattertext as st